aakagic/Early-Stage-Fire-Dataset-ESFD-/README.md

 ## How to download the dataset?

-The link to the dataset is provided with Google Drive link: will be provided shortly
+The link to the dataset is provided with Google Drive link: https://drive.google.com/drive/folders/1DycL7nTXI0kOxTNlpz3GnOgYuFXwd5ID?usp=sharing

 ## How to cite our work?